BartlomiejMetrak/news_aggregator/README.md

 Used libraries:

-1. @mysql.connector
+1.  mysql.connector
 2.  dotenv
 3.  nltk
 4.  pandas
 5.  numpy
 6.  sqlalchemy
 7.  sklearn
 8.  spacy
 9.  re
 10. time
 11. os
 12. random

+Prior to running the algorithm, the tables must be imported to the MYSQL database